 What is biotin?

 Biotin is a type of vitamin B. Unlike vitamin C or vitamin D, there are many types of B vitamins that each play their own important role in maintaining how your body functions.
-In particular, vitamin B7—biotin—stands apart from the rest with its role in keeping skin, hair, and nails healthy and looking vibrant and youthful.
-Biotin, like all the other B vitamins, is critical for our body to thrive as it is used for a myriad of pathways that determine the health of every single one of our trillions of cells.
+In particular, vitamin B7—biotin—stands apart from the rest with its role in keeping skin, hair, and nails healthy and looking vibrant and healthy.*

 How does biotin work in the body?

 Many delicate, intricate pathways like methylation—your body's biochemical superhighway, a process that happens more than 1 billion times every single second—are fueled by B vitamins.
-It is responsible for helping you to detox, helping to decrease an inflammatory response, and, in turn, avoiding a lot of autoimmune-inflammation, brain, and hormone problems.
-They also help to aid your body in breaking down fats, proteins, and carbohydrates for energy production.
+It is responsible for helping to decrease the body's inflammatory response and also help to aid your body in breaking down fats, proteins, and carbohydrates for energy production.

 Your body cannot synthesize biotin, so it must be obtained through diet, supplementation, and intestinal bacteria.* Any protein-bound biotin from your food ends up being converted to free biotin, which is then absorbed within the small and large intestine.
 Once absorbed, it is then moved into the systemic circulation, picked up by the liver, to finally cross the blood-brain barrier into the central nervous system.